MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external-scheduling.md

 - **Move project** – Changes to the start date of a project won't move the start of tasks or resource assignments in the WBS.
 - **Updating the Project Manager** – Changes to the project manager on the project main page won't automatically create a new project team member until the project has been converted.
 - **Updating the project's work hour template** – Changes to the project's work hour template won't recalculate the project's schedule.
-- **Resource Assignment Contours** – The creation of resource assignments won't automatically update the **mdyn\_PlannedWork** field.
-This field is used to store contours for resource assignment effort.
+- **Resource Assignment Contours** – The creation of resource assignments won't automatically update the **mdyn\_PlannedWork** column.
+This column is used to store contours for resource assignment effort.
 If you show time-phased effort in the resource assignment grid or the resource reconciliation grid, you must define valid resource assignment contours.
 These contours must be correctly formatted so that they trigger the calculation of both cost contours and sales price contours.
 We recommend that you create a test project that is scheduled by Project for the Web, and then review the associated data to confirm the requirements and formatting.

 ### Resource management